fdioDocs/vpp-docs/docs/gettingstarted/developers/swarch/Plugins.rst

-.. _Plug-ins:
+.. _Plugins:

 .. toctree::

 ###############
-Plug-ins Layer
+Plugins Layer
 ###############

-The files associated with the application shell layer are located in the …/src/plugins folder. vlib implements a straightforward plug-in DLL mechanism.
+The files associated with the plugins shell layer are located in the …/src/plugins folder. vlib implements a straightforward plug-in DLL mechanism.
 VLIB client applications specify a directory to search for plug-in .DLLs, and a name filter to apply (if desired).
 VLIB needs to load plug-ins very early.

 Once loaded, the plug-in DLL mechanism uses dlsym to find and verify a vlib_plugin_registration data structure in the newly-loaded